manjaro/website/content/contribute.md

 ### You Want to Volunteer as Something Else We Have Not Covered

 Head to the <a href="https://manjaro.org/contact/">contact form</a> and email the Manjaro project.</p>

+### Mailing Lists
+These lists are not for communication but used for status reports.
+Still good to know about them.
+You can find a list of them [here](/mailing-lists).